miromarchi/rbv_rel/README.md

 Description
 -----------
-This is a [drupal feature] [2], which will install the *content type* Relation for retebuonvivere website, and all dependent settings (e.g. og_permissions, since this content type is an og_group).
+This is a [drupal feature] [2], which will install the *content type* Relation for retebuonvivere website, and all dependent settings.

 Submodule of
 ------------